-It’s not a power house by any means, putting out a (very conservative estimate) 2 x 20 watts.
-But the phono stage which is switchable for both MM and MC pickups is good, and the sound quality is excellent.
+It’s not a powerhouse by any means, putting out (a very conservative estimate) 2 x 20 watts.
+But the phono stage accepts both MM and MC pickups which is excellent, and the sound quality is exceptional.
 So he scoured the used market and finally found a NAD 3020B.
-Unfortunately when he got it home, there was a loud hum from the output.
+Unfortunately, when he got it home, there was a loud hum from the output.
 So I told him to send it to me so I could fix it.

 Time to take the amplifier apart and start doing some troubleshooting.

 It has a bottom plate that is held in place by a few screws, so access to the components is easy.
 But to get to the main power capacitors, there is a metal bracket on the underside that needs removing.
 The bracket is held down by screws from the upper side and the front and the rear.
 It’s easy to start measuring once you remove it.

 The hum had a low frequency, so I guessed that the main power capacitors were dried out.
 If that happens, the power supply can’t filter the ripple from the bridge rectifier, giving the amp a low hum.

 If you’re using a regular multimeter, you can’t measure the capacitors in-circuit because the voltage the multimeter puts out is enough to activate components on the circuit board, screwing up the measurements.
 So I usually start with my Signstek MESR-100 V2 ESR meter, a cheap meter that uses a low voltage, high-frequency sine wave to test the capacitors.
 That means that you can check components in-circuit without problems.
 Very handy!